 Most wrongful death cases in Houston, TX, stem from fatal car crashes.

-Why Choose Our Law Firm for Your Wrongful Death Case?
+Why Choose Baumgartner Law Firm for Your Wrongful Death Case?

-At our law firm, we have over 35 years of experience handling wrongful death cases in Texas.
+We have over 35 years of experience handling wrongful death cases at Baumgartner Law Firm in Houston.
 We understand the emotional and financial toll that a wrongful death can take on a family, and we’re committed to helping our clients get the justice they deserve.